The Linguistics Program

 205 – Writing Systems of the World (3)

 An introduction to the major writing systems of the world, exploring the linguistic structure, history, and social context of various writing systems, including Chinese, Japanese, cuneiform, hieroglyphic, Semitic languages, English, the Greek and Roman alphabets, and more.
 In addition, students will learn about the decipherment of the Rosetta Stone, Linear B, and Mayan.

 251 – Issues in Linguistics (3)

 301 – Introduction to Psycholinguistics (3)

-Prerequisite: Linguistics 101.
+Prerequisite: LING 101.
 An introduction to the mental and biological systems that enable human beings to communicate with language.
 Topics in psycholinguistics include the biological evolution of language, child language acquisition, speech and language processing, bilingualism, aphasia and dyslexia.

 302 – Introduction to Sociolinguistics and Anthropological Linguistics (3)

 Prerequisite: LING 101.
 The course examines the relationship between language and society.
 At the micro level, the emphasis is on social interaction and the ways language reflects and shapes class, culture, gender, ideology, and conversational style.
 At the macro level, topics include language maintenance and shift; multilingualism; language variation; language, racism and ethnicity; and language and education.

 Prerequisite: LING 101.
 The application of linguistic methods and theories to the analysis of texts in English.

 Prerequisite: LING 101.
 This course focuses on research that investigates the relationship between gender and language use in a variety of contexts from talk at work and in the classroom, to talk at home.
 It explores how speakers (or writers) create and reflect images of masculinities and femininities in their discourse and the forces shaping these identities.